digitallawyer/openlegaldictionary/_definitions/matriculate.md

 ---
 title: Matriculate
 permalink: "/definitions/matriculate.html"
-body: To enter as a stu-dent ln a. university
+body: To enter as a stu-dent in a. university
 published_at: '2018-07-07'
 layout: post
 ---